 Peter Drury is an ITV sports commentator.
-The words ‘ITV’ and ‘sport’ go together like violin and custard in most people’s minds, so to be an ITV sports commentator is not in any way something to be proud of.
+The words ‘ITV’ and ‘sport’ go together like violin and custard in most people’s minds, so to be an ITV sports commentator is not necessarily something to be proud of.
 Nevertheless, if I were also an ITV sports commentator who had gone into the occupation with eyes wide open, I would still be mortified to be part of the same team as Drury.
 He is known to many football fans as ‘Dreary’, for reasons that become painfully obvious as soon as you listen to him for longer than five nanoseconds.

 Somehow Drury seems to have developed the idea that people tune in to football on ITV not because it is the only channel showing that particular match so there’s no alternative, but because they want to listen to him.
 Either that, or he realises that ITV’s sports coverage in general and football coverage in particular are so utterly and depressingly piss-poor that they make hospital radio sound like Orson Welles reading Churchill’s diaries adapted by Stephen Fry; he is thus trying to make it up to us, the suffering public, by being entertaining.
 I might, if in an especially good mood, be prepared to give him the benefit of the doubt and conclude that he’s a decent fellow at heart who is trying to be entertaining but unfortunately comes across as a total berk, but for one thing: his MySpace page.